lenciel/redsocks/README.md

 --------------
 Please see 'redsocks.conf.example' for whole picture of configuration file.
 Below are additional sample configuration sections for different usage.
-Operations required to iptables are not listed here.

 ###Redirect Blocked Traffic via Proxy Automatically
 To use the autoproxy feature, please change the redsocks section in